kerembakir/portfolio_website/readme.txt

 Technologies used:

-Besides HTML, CSS and Javascript I used the Materialize framework for the Contact/About page and for the Portfolio page I used a plugin called Normalize.
+Besides HTML, CSS and Javascript I used Materialize for the Contact/About page and for the Portfolio page I used a plugin called Normalize.